billbillbilly/urbanworm/README.md

 </picture>

 ## Features
-- run VLMs locally with local datasets and ensure information privacy
+- Run VLMs locally with local datasets and ensure information privacy
-- download building footprints from OSM and global building data released by Bing Maps with options to filter building footprints by area
+- Download building footprints from OSM and global building data released by Bing Maps, with options to filter building footprints by area
-- search and clip aerial and street view images (via APIs) based on urban units such as parcel and building footprint data
+- Search and clip aerial and street view images (via APIs) based on urban units such as parcel and building footprint data
-- automatically calibrate the orientation of the panorama street view and the extent of the aerial image
+- Automatically calibrate the orientation of the panorama street view and the extent of the aerial image
+- Visualize results on maps and in tables
+- Interact with LLMs through a streaming chat interface to analyze and interpret results

 ## Installation
 #### install Ollama client